department-of-veterans-affairs/next-build/READMEs/testing.md

 You can run it manually after generating the sitemap with a few steps:

 1. `yarn export` to generate the static pages for the site
+2. `yarn build:sitemap` to generate the sitemap for pages from step 1.
-2. `yarn export:serve` to host the static pages locally
+3. `yarn export:serve` to host the static pages locally
-3. `yarn test:playwright:a11y` to run the scan.
+4. `yarn test:playwright:a11y` to run the scan.
 This runs `playwright/tests/a11y.spec.js` which loops over the sitemap and tests each page individually using `@axe-core/playwright`.